Kiran-pro2001/tesla_clone/README.md

-This project is for educational purposes only.

-# tesla_clone
+This Project is For Educational Purposes Only.

+# Project Name - Tesla Clone
-It's a group project, We are working to clone the Tesla Website!
+It's a Group Project, We are Working to Clone the Tesla Website, using our Knowledge of HTML, CSS & JavaScript!
+<br><br> Tesla, Inc. is an American electric vehicle and clean energy company founded in 2003, known for pioneering electric cars, battery energy storage, and solar products.
 Tesla is a million dollar company.

 # Project Goals